dave-andersen/gobbr/README.md

 For now, see the bbstat/bbstat.go program as an example of how to use the interface.
 Real docs will come soon.

+The example program bbsend/bbsend.go can be used to transfer BBR to another account from the command line, and shows how to use the Transfer function.

 ## COPYRIGHT

    Copyright 2014 David G. Andersen